resilio-inc/connect-scripts/README.md

 ## start-process-under-logged-on-user.ps1 ![alt text](https://i.imgur.com/F6NAQyb.png "Script supports standard Get-Help cmdlet")
 This script allows to start process (`-AppPath`) with arguments (`-AppCmd`) under currently logged on user and show UI for him.
 Also, you can specify working directory (`-WorkDir`) and wait till process will be ended (`-Wait`).

+## api_sample1.ps1
+This is an example script for Console API usage.
+Given a name of the agent (can be masked with wildcards) it checks that agent status in all job runs that are active now.